 If the Reassociation Response frame includes the RSNXE, the S1KH of the FTO shall verify that this element matches information included in the Beacon and Probe Response frames received from the target AP.
+If the Reassociation Response frame includes the RSNXE of a link, the S1KH of the FTO shall verify that this element matches information corresponding to the link received from an AP affiliated with the target AP MLD.
 If those frames did not include the RSNXE or if the contents of the RSNXE are not identical, the S1KH of the FTO shall discard the response.

 If dot11RSNAOperatingChannelValidationActivated is true and the target AP indicates OCVC capability, FTO shall ensure that OCI subelement of the FTE matches by ensuring that all of the following are true